 Family, community and society

-After the fall of communism many East-Central European nations experienced a backlash against atheism, which had been the made official state ideology.
-The Czech Republic hasn’t seen a comparable return to religion, however, with only 21% of its citizens considering religion an important part of their daily lives, while at least 60% of them can be considered as irreligious.
+After the fall of communism many East-Central European nations experienced a backlash against atheism, which had been the made the official state ideology.
+The Czech Republic has not seen a comparable return to religion however, with 48% of the population having stated that they are not religious in the 2021 census.

 Freedom of expression, advocacy of humanist values

-Article 17(4) of the Charter of Fundamental Rights and Freedoms lays out freedom of expression, and Article 355 of the Criminal Code limits this only in cases of defamation against “a group of people for” a range of traits including “religion” or, notably, “because they are actually or allegedly without religion, shall be punished by imprisonment of up to two years.”
-Analysis suggests this does not constitute a “defamation of religion” or de facto blasphemy law and could only be used to limit incitement against a group of people so defined.
+Article 17(4) of the Charter of Fundamental Rights and Freedoms guarantees the right to freedom of expression, and Article 355 of the Criminal Code limits this only in cases of defamation against “a group of people for” a range of traits including “religion” or, notably, “because they are actually or allegedly without religion, shall be punished by imprisonment of up to two years.”
+Analysis suggests this does not constitute a “defamation of religion” or de facto ‘blasphemy’ law and could only be used to limit incitement against a group of people so defined.

 Article 356 of the Criminal Code further outlaws incitement of hatred towards a religious group.
-Article 404 criminalises sympathy for hate groups/movements and article 405 protects against “public denial, questioning, endorsement or vindication of genocide”.
+Article 404 criminalizes sympathy for hate groups/movements and Article 405 protects against “public denial, questioning, endorsement or vindication of genocide.”